-Nokia XL hands-on review
+Nokia XL full review

 Nokia has been flirting with the idea of releasing an Android smartphone for quite some time, and now at MWC 2014 it has finally taken the plunge with the Nokia X and Nokia XL.
 The results are interesting to say the lease - we spent some time at the Nokia stand at the Barcelona trade show, here’s our Nokia XL hands-on review.
 See all budget smartphones.